-FDUS experienced a dramatic 66% decline in net income alongside a massive 166% deterioration in operating cash flow, while significantly expanding its debt load by 36%.
+FDUS experienced a substantial decline in net income while significantly expanding its debt load and investment portfolio.

 Net income declined 66.4% — review whether driven by operations, interest costs, or non-recurring items.